 Transfer them into a dish and set them aside.

 Step 3.
-Using the same pan, add the diced onions and garlic and mix them with the oil.
-Scrap up anything that was left over from frying the cod and mix it with the onions.
+Add the diced onions and garlic and mix them with the oil using the same pan.
+Scrap up anything that was leftover from frying the cod and mix it with the onions.

-Add the green and red bell pepper and cook together about 5 minutes.
+Add the green and red bell pepper and cook for about 5 minutes.
 Add salt and pepper to your taste and the smoked or regular paprika.

 Step 4.
-Add the can of tomatoes, sugar and the Bay leaves and mix together until well combined.
+Add the can of tomatoes, sugar, and bay leaves and mix until well combined.

-Set the heat on low and simmer the sauce until the peppers are cooked, about 5 minutes.
+Set the heat on low and simmer the sauce until the peppers cook for about 5 minutes.

 Step 5.
-Return the cod to the pan and allow the sauce and fish to simmer together for 2 more minutes.
+Return the cod to the pan and allow the sauce and fish to simmer together for two more minutes.
 Taste the sauce for salt and pepper.